 We’re really excited to announce details of our digital events ‘Spring Programme’.
 Between April and summer we will be joined by over 22 experts in digital cultural heritage who will share their experiences on topics related to our capacity building work.
 Read on to find out more about the programme of events and how you can participate.

-Europeana 2020: Crisis, Change and Culture was held over three action packed days earlier this month, with over 70 speakers covering 50+ sessions and over 900 cultural heritage professionals joining from across the globe.
+Europeana 2020: Crisis, Change and Culture was held over three action packed days, with over 70 speakers covering 50+ sessions and over 900 cultural heritage professionals joining from across the globe.
 Read on for a recap of Europeana 2020 and to find out how to rewatch the sessions.

 Europeana 2020 will take place online between 11 and 13 November and you can now secure your place for free.
 Read on to find out more about our designed for digital conference and how together, we can build capacity in our sector to help create meaningful and positive change in our society.